Our Mission – Healing

 The Mni Wiconi Clinic and Farm is an envisioned model for the Lakota/Dakota Nation that was born out of the #WaterIsLifeMovement at the Očhéthi Šakówiŋ Camp that began in 2016 when the Standing Rock Sioux Tribe and allies from across the world stood in opposition to the Energy Transfer Partners Dakota Access Pipeline.
 In order to support families within the camp and warriors at the frontlines, there were donations of medical supplies, human resources, and other types of medical/healing aid gathered and coordinated efforts were made to make sure that everyone was healthy: mind, body, and spirit, while they were standing for the land and the water.

-We will consult with local traditional healers, elders, youth and other community stakeholders to co-create an alternative clinic model that fits the needs of our communities and aligns with our traditional Lakota/Dakota lifeways.
+We will consult with local traditional healers, elders, youth and other community stakeholders to co-create a holistic healing model of community care that fits the needs of our communities and aligns with our traditional Ochethi Sakowin lifeways.

-The Mni Wiconi Clinic and Farm is taking a holistic and integrated approach to health and wellness.
+The Mni Wichoni Health Circle (MWHC) is taking a holistic and integrated approach to health and wellness.
 We believe true healing happens when diet and the spiritual and emotional state are all considered and factored into the healing process.

 We also believe that healing, especially for Indigenous communities, requires accessibility.
 That is why our programming includes models that allows us to meet our patients where they are.

-The Mni Wiconi Clinic will be based on the Standing Rock Reservation and will include facilities such as ceremonial spaces for healing, private exams that accommodate families, a traditional apothecary and will be powered by renewable energy.
+The Mni Wichoni Health Circle (MWHC) is based on the Standing Rock Reservation and includes: ceremonial spaces for healing, land-based learning opportunities, a traditional apothecary that will be powered by renewable energy.

-Within the Mni Wiconi Clinic we will have a kitchen and communal dining area so that we can lead decolonized food demonstrations and workshops to build education around decolonized diet and nutrition for our patients and community.
+Within the Mni Wichoni Health Circle (MWHC) we are working towards a mobile kitchen and communal dining area so that we can lead decolonized food demonstrations and workshops to build education around decolonized diet and nutrition for our community.
+We’re also offering train-the-trainer opportunities for community members to share their knowledge around food and medicine making.

-The Mobile Clinic will be how we reach our community where they are.
-The mobile clinic will aim to provide access to care in remote areas and for those who do not have transportation.
+The Mobile Healing Space will be how we reach our community where they are.
+The mobile healing space will aim to provide access to care in remote areas and for those who do not have transportation.

 Farm and Food Sovereignty

-Our regenerative and community driven farm will provide the clinic and our decolonized food and diet programs with herbal and traditional medicines and foods.
+Our regenerative and community driven farm will provide the Mni Wichoni Health Circle (MWHC) and our decolonized food and diet programs with herbal and traditional medicines and foods.

 We have strategically partnered with national and local groups to inform and improve our work.
 Our partners include Mass Design, Sitting Bull College and University California San Francisco.